AguaClara/String-Digester/Trickling_Filter_report_1.md

 ## Abstract
 Briefly summarize your previous work, goals and objectives, what you have accomplished, and future work.
 (100 words max)

+This was the first semester of a trickling filter subteam, therefore the direction of the team's research was derived independently.
+The goals for this semester were to identify problems with trickling filters in industry whilst developing robust kinematic models such to enable future subteams to employ novel trickling filter applications.
+This semester was expected to be driven primarily by literature research, but the team has begun construction for a benchtop experiment in preliminary hydraulic modeling through the filter media.

 ## Introduction
 Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
 If this is a continuing team, how will your contribution build upon previous research?
 What needs to be further discovered or defined?
 If this is a new team, what prompted the inclusion of this team?